CIA activities in Laos: 1963

-Laos 1964
+1964

 In 1964 marked the initially limited employment of U.S.-Thailand and Laos operations.
 The United States believed that because there was more communist activity in Laos, it threatened South Vietnam.
 The Royal Laotian Air Force (RLAF) began to receive increased support from the United States.
 Counterinsurgency training, assisting cooperation, and logistical support were some of the types of aids provided at this time.
-The RLAF saw an additional endowment of resources from the US after a failed right-wing attempted coup catalyzed a resurrection of Pathet Lao onslaughts on rightists and neutralists in the Plaines des Jarres.
+The RLAF saw an additional endowment of resources from the U.S. after a failed right-wing attempted coup catalyzed a resurrection of Pathet Lao onslaughts on rightists and neutralists in the Plaines des Jarres.
+The U.S. wanted to bolster the RLAF due to North Vietnam's use of Laos to supply men and arms through the communist Pathet Lao.
+In early March 1964, the U.S. sent a detachment of the Air Force to Udorn, Thailand, to train Lao-Thai forces for six months.
+This detachment was also responsible for counterinsurgency training, providing logistic support, and supporting the RLAF in combat if necessary.
 Full-scale fighting broke out in Laos in March 1964 when North Vietnamese and Pathet Lao forces attacked across the Plaines des Jarres.
-In mid-May the communists had taken control of the strategic region.
-Ordnance was also released shortly thereafter, so the RLAF could strike the communists.
+In mid-May the Pathet Lao communists had taken control of the strategic region.
+This event prompted the U.S. to release ordnance, allowing the RLAF to begin fighting back against the Pathet Lao with the logistical support of the U.S.

 Because the airstrikes only allowed to be performed by the RLAF, at the request of the U.S. ambassador in Vientianne, the RLAF received seven T-28s loaned temporarily by the U.S. On 20 May, an additional 10 T/RT-28 were loaned by South Vietnam to the RLAF.
 At this time, the U.S. Joint Chief of Staff agreed to send three C-47 to train the RLAF pilots.
 The C-47s and 21 personnel arrived in Ubon on 24 July and immediately started to train the Laotian air and ground crew.

 In January 1964, the CIA began training Lao and Thai counterinsurgents in Thailand.
 This was because the previous Geneva agreements did not allow for training to take place in Laos.
 The hope was for these counterinsurgents to be able to fight back if and when Vietcong forces should move offensively through Laos.
 During 1964 the RLAF - Royal Laotian Air Force - were loaned a total of 33 T-28 bombers for use in the fighting.

 In May 1964, the U.S. Air Force began flying reconnaissance missions over the Laotian panhandle to obtain target information on men and equipment shuttled into South Vietnam over the Ho Chi Minh Trail.